Public consultation

 These opportunities are designed to support Cornwall’s next generation with long-term careers.
 To stay updated and apply when roles become available, please visit our online careers page.

 Our environmental team and ecologists have been studying local habitats and species on our site for several years.
 We are looking at how our work might affect wildlife, including noise, dust and lighting from operations.
-Important areas such as the St Austell Clay Pits Special Area of Conservation (SAC) and local County Wildlife Sites are part of this assessment.
 We are also committed to Biodiversity Net Gain (BNG) – meaning the environment will be left in a better state than before.
 This includes protecting and improving existing habitats, creating new ones, and working with groups like Natural England to make sure we not only follow regulations and best practice but also go above and beyond to look after the local area and its residents.

 As a Cornish company, run and operated by people from the local area, we know there is significant local attachment to the sky tips as they represent a proud heritage in mineral extraction.
 However, after extensive investigation work and examining all options, there is sadly no way of securing the hundreds of future jobs by developing the site safely without removing the sky tips.
 We will be working with the local people over the coming months to identify how the history and heritage of the sky tips can best be recognised as part of Cornwall’s proud mining heritage.
 In addition to this, we are developing a project that we believe represents the sustainable future of mining in the county and the country, thus carrying on that proud tradition.